What Is Backup Software and Why Is It Essential for Data Protection?

 Adapting to modern threats with backup software

-With advanced encryption and real-time monitoring, backup software protects against modern threats such as ransomware, ensuring critical data remains safe and accessible.
+Advanced encryption and real-time monitoring let backup software defend against modern threats like ransomware, keeping critical data safe and accessible even under attack.

 What Are the Key Features of Backup Software?